Canada Graduate Research Scholarship - Doctoral Program

 - Canadian Institutes of Health Research (CIHR) – three*

-- Natural Sciences and Engineering Research Council (NSERC) – four*
+- Natural Sciences and Engineering Research Council (NSERC) – three*

-- Social Sciences and Humanities Research Council (SSHRC) – four*
+- Social Sciences and Humanities Research Council (SSHRC) – three*

 *Quotas are determined by the individual granting agency.
 If there is a discrepancy between the advertised quotas here and those of the CIHR, NSERC or SSHRC, the latter shall prevail.